TirthChapla/AI-ML-Notes/Day 4-Batch_Learning/Batch(offfline) ML.md

-# Batch / Offline Machine Learning
+# Day 4 : Batch / Offline Machine Learning

 ----------------
 - We are training the Modal at the development level.